Church of the Good Death

 The Church and Convent of the Good Death (Iglesia y Convento de la Buena Muerte), also known as the Church of Saint Camillus (Iglesia San Camilo), after the order's founder, is a Catholic church and convent in the colonial area of the neighbourhood of Barrios Altos in Lima, Peru.
 The current temple was built at the end of the 19th century and is dedicated to Our Lady of the Good Death.
 It is located at the crossroads of the Áncash and Paruro streets, and is diagonal to the Trinitarian Church of Lima.

 History

-The site of the building corresponds to the place where the Order of the Good Death was installed, a hospital organization established in the city since 1709.
+The site of the building corresponds to the place where the Order of the Good Death was installed, a hospital organization established in the city in 1709.
 It had a heritage of 38 urban and rural properties, including 1,500 hectares distributed in different estates a few kilometres away from the capital.

 The first convent was completed in 1742, but was devastated by the earthquake of 1746.
 The current construction was designed by the builder Juan de la Roca and was completed in 1758.
 Since 1995 it has housed the Centre for Humanization and Pastoral Health and the San Camilo Hospital.